SAP2Moose/SAP2Moose/README.md

 A project to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
-It uses FAMIX as a flexible enhancable meta model to draw for instance diagrams like this:
+It uses FAMIX as a flexible enhancable meta model to draw for instance diagrams like this ([Usage grouped by packages (Use Case)](https://github.com/RainerWinkler/Moose-FAMIX-SAP-Extractor/wiki/Usage-grouped-in-packages-(Use-Case))):

 ![Packages with invocations of methods and accesses to attributes](https://github.com/RainerWinkler/Moose-FAMIX-SAP-Extractor/blob/master/wiki_pictures/Packages_with_classes_and_usages.png?raw=true)